qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 With the above changes, the intent of `default` bed meshing has changed from the original behavior.

-Due to the speed of Beacon meshing, and for the benefits of always using an up to date mesh, the `G29` is designed around always using Kamp meshing always.
+Due to the speed of Beacon meshing, and for the benefits of always using an up to date mesh, the `G29` is designed around always using Kamp meshing by default.

 If you're wanting to generate a default mesh (ie. by calling `G32`) then `G29` will default to generating a full bed mesh of the whole bed.
 Basically `G32` is only used now to see what your full bed mesh looks